350 Common Medical School Interview Questions to Help You Prepare for Your Interview

 We know how anxiety-provoking and challenging it can be to prepare for the medical school interview.
 Studies have shown that the interview is the most important factor in admissions decisions, and the stakes are high.
 You have one shot at your dream school when you're interviewing, so it’s important to be as prepared as possible.

 The following list of questions will help you get started.

-Why It's So Important to Prepare Extensively For Your Medical School Interview
+How to Prepare for the Medical School Interview

 We've spoken and written extensively about the medical school interview, because it's such an incredibly important part of the application process.
 Applicants spend years working to achieve a high GPA.
 They spend months preparing to take the MCAT.
 And then, unfortunately, they may just spend a few days or weeks preparing for the interview.